microsoft/WhatTheHack/999-SAPonAzure/Student/03-SAP-Security.md

 	Microsoft Azure Sentinel SAP / NetWeaver Continuous Threat Monitoring Limited Private Preview Copyright © Microsoft Corporation.
 This preview software is Microsoft Confidential, and is subject to your Non-Disclosure Agreement with Microsoft.
-	You may use this preview software internally and only in accordance with the Azure preview terms, located at [private peview-supplemental-terms](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).
-Microsoft reserves all other rights.
+	You may use this preview software internally and only in accordance with the Azure preview terms, located at https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/ Microsoft reserves all other rights.